ya0-yuan/tp/docs/UserGuide.md

 ### 4.5 Shortcut commands
 (Contributed by Aloysius)

-This feature allows you to customise aliases.
-You can add, delete and list aliases which are shortcuts for longer commands.
+This feature allows you to customise command shortcuts.
+You can add, delete and list shortcuts for longer commands.

 #### 4.5.1 Shortcut Command Parameters